IvanLudvig/IvanLudvig.github.io/travel/_posts/2022-07-26-fuerteventura.md

     <p class="image-label"></p>
 </center>

 If you walk through the desert long enough, you may find yourself on the beach.
+Sometimes I walked an hour, sometimes two.
+But I eventually came to the sea.
 The blue water nicely contrasts the yellow sand.
 It's a really big beach with wind and waves.
 Lots of surfers and kitesurfers in this place.
 <center>
     <div class="side-by-side">
         <img src="{{site.baseurl}}/assets/img/fuerteventura/7.jpg" />